 Locally you can find the wine at Press Restaurant in St. Helena and after a write-up highlighting select women winemakers in the Wall Street Journal – the French Laundry began carrying several of the wines.

 Stop by for a relaxing visit and good hospitality.
-There is plenty of parking in the adjoining parking lot.
 As Claire says, “wine is my way to welcome you into my ‘home”.
-For more information visit: www.picayunecellars.com
+Parking is available directly in front of the tasting room and shop – lining both sides of Lincoln Ave.
+For more information to to signup for one of their wine club offerings, visit: www.picayunecellars.com

 We keep these photographs for nostalgia purposes.